OpenThaiGPT/openthaigpt-pretraining/src/model/scripts/llama_thai_tokenizer/README.md

 argument

-- model_name: name of LLaMA model that you use
+- model_name: name of LLaMA model (huggingface)
-- output_path: path to save
+- output_path: path to save tokenizer

 2. merge tokenizer `need to have Thai BPE tokenizer first` then add path of it be an argument of following script